riganti/dotvvm-docs/Controls/tailwind/ProcessTimeline/sample1/sample.md

-## Sample 1: Interactive Steps
+## Sample 1: Bindable current step

-Shows a 4-step timeline with Previous/Next buttons.
+Shows `CurrentStep` bound to the viewmodel and step labels provided through the `Text` property.